RolindaW/chip-8-emulator/README.md

 $0000 (0)    - $01FF (511)  : 512 ($0200) B  : Interpreter (+ Fonts)
 $0200 (512)  - $0E9F (3743) : 3232 ($0CA0) B : Program
 $0EA0 (3744) - $0EFF (3839) : 96 ($0060) B   : Call stack, internal use.
-$0F00 (3840) - $0FFF (4095) : 256 ($00FF) B  : Framebuffer
+$0F00 (3840) - $0FFF (4095) : 256 ($0100) B  : Framebuffer
 ```

 #### Interpreter

 First 512 ($0200) B are reserved for the CHIP-8 interpreter program.

+Font data is commonly stored here in the range $0050 (80) - $009F (159) i.e. 80 ($0050) B - x16 sprites, each 5 B

 Memory range: $0000 (0) - $01FF (511)

 [!NOTE]
 In the original microcomputers the CHIP-8 interpreter was loaded into this memory range.
 In modern high-level implementations (i.e. any implementation that is not going to be stored and executed on a miniaturized computer) this is not necessary and this space is left free.
-Font data is commonly stored here in the range $0050 (80) - $009F (159) i.e. 80 ($0050) B

 #### Program